 Before joining Public Justice, Alexandra clerked for the Honorable Marsha S. Berzon of the U.S. Court of Appeals for the Ninth Circuit and worked to end discriminatory school push out at the National Women’s Law Center, where she was a Skadden Fellow.
 At the Law Center, Alexandra was one of the authors of Dress Coded: Black Girls, Bodies, and Bias in DC Schools, a nationally heralded study, co-written with 21 students, on the harmful effects of school dress codes.
 During and before law school, she served as a senior editor at Feministing.com and founding co-director of Know Your IX, a youth-led organization combatting gender violence in schools.
 For her work on sexual harassment, Alexandra received a Ms. Wonder Award from the Ms. Foundation and was named to POLITICO Magazine’s “50 Thinkers, Doers, and Visionaries” and Forward Magazine’s Forward 50.

 Alexandra received her B.A. from Yale College and her J.D. from Yale Law School, where she received the Charles G. Albom Prize for excellence in appellate advocacy and the Reinhardt Fellowship for public interest law.
-In 2023, Alexandra will return to Yale Law to teach a course on sex discrimination in education as a Visiting Lecturer in Law.
+She is now a Visiting Lecturer in Law at Yale Law, where she teaches a course on sex discrimination in education.

 Alexandra is frequently quoted in the media on matters related to gender violence and other civil rights issues.
 She is the author of Sexual Justice: Supporting Victims, Ensuring Due Process, and Resisting the Conservative Backlash (Metropolitan Books/Henry Holt 2021) and the co-editor, with Rachel Kauder Nalebuff, of The Feminist Utopia Project: 57 Visions of a Wildly Better Future (The Feminist Press 2015).
 She has written for publications including the New York Times, the Washington Post, the New Yorker, the Nation, the Atlantic, the American Prospect, and Dissent.
 She is also the author of A Tale of Two Title IXs: Title IX Reverse Discrimination Law and Its Trans-Substantive Implications for Civil Rights, 55 U.C.
 Davis L. Rev. 754 (2021), with Dana Bolger and Sejal Singh; Against Taking Rape “Seriously”: The Case Against Mandatory Referral Laws for Campus Gender Violence, 53 Harv.
 C.R.-C.L.
 L. Rev. 131 (2018); A Rising Tide: Learning about Fair Process from Title IX, 66 J. Legal Educ.
 822 (2017); and “Rape-Adjacent”: Imagining Legal Responses to Nonconsensual Condom Removal, 32 Colum.
 J. Gender & L. 183 (2017), which inspired a new California civil remedy and proposed federal legislation.